Delgon95/rna_structure_aligner/README.md

                                   Default: 1.0
 ```

-**Warning - currently included .pdb parser was written just for the sake of showing basic functionality and should not be used  outside of this project!.**
+**Warning - currently included .pdb parser was written just for the sake of showing basic functionality and should not be used outside of this project!**

 # Methods

 Both methods require coarse-grained structures as an input for alignment!</br>
-Required RMSD and number of threads can be specified in AlignerConfig structure which also contains method-specific configurations.
+Required RMSD and a number of threads can be specified in AlignerConfig structure which also contains method-specific configurations.

 - genetic - GeneticAligner, uses genetic metaheuristic, multithreaded.
 - geometric - GeometricAligner.
-Strong mathematical roots with greedy expansion of the kernel.
+Strong mathematical roots with a greedy expansion of the kernel.

 # Configuration

-Both algorithms be further configured and fine adjusted.
+Both algorithms can be further configured and fine-adjusted.
 Configs are located in `AlignerConfig.java` file / `AlignerConfig` class.

 Explanation of more important config parameters.